-- 1. Students receiving financial aid should thank the Lord for each source of assistance and must take care to see that all monies received are used to meet legitimate college-related expenses. - 2.
+- Students receiving financial aid should thank the Lord for each source of assistance and must take care to see that all monies received are used to meet legitimate college-related expenses. - 2.
 Students are encouraged to investigate financial aid offerings other than those available through the College's program.
 These include the student's home church or denomination; parents' and students' employers and unions, community civic organizations, bank trusts, libraries; and high school guidance offices.
 There are computerized data services available through local school systems or from private sources. - 3.
-Requests for financial aid can be considered only after the appropriate application forms and requested documentation have been submitted to the College Financial Aid Office. - 4.
-Students desiring to participate in any College-funded financial aid programs are expected to complete the Free Application for Federal Student Aid (FAFSA).
-In addition, Florida residents are expected to complete the application for the Florida Resident Access Grant (FRAG). - 5.
+Students desiring to participate in any College-funded financial aid programs are expected to apply for the Pell Grant.
+In addition, Florida residents are expected to apply for the FSAG and FRAG programs. - 4.
 Students must meet the College's standard of satisfactory academic progress as described in this section for continued financial aid eligibility.